robwschlegel/tikoraluk/README.md

 ## Updates

 * December 20, 2018
-  * Playing around with MCS visuals
+  * Playing around with MCS visuals for the Halifax areas

 * December 11, 2018
   * Made most changes for upcoming NAPA - OISST presentation